Engee documentation

 Where

-• - is the initial forward current during measurement ;
+• — the initial forward current during measurement ;

 • — the rate of change of current during measurement ;

-The diode data sheets provide values of peak reverse current for initial forward current and constant rate of change of current.
-The data sheet may also provide values of reverse recovery time and full recovery charge.
+The technical specifications of the diodes show the values of the peak reverse current for the initial forward current and the constant rate of current change.
+The data sheet can also specify the values for the time of reverse recovery and full charge recovery.

-The block calculates the span time, , and carrier lifetime, τ , based on the values entered for the Charge Dynamics parameters.
-The block uses and τ to solve the charge dynamics equations (1), (2), and (3).
+The block calculates the flight time, , and the lifetime of the carrier, τ , based on the values entered for the Charge Dynamics parameter.
+The block uses and τ to solve the charge dynamics equations (1), (2) and (3).

-During the initial current decay in reverse mode, the diode remains on and the rate of current change is determined by an external test circuit.
+During the initial current drop in reverse mode, the diode remains on, and the rate of current change is determined by an external test circuit.

-The block first uses equation (1) to perform this calculation:
+First, the block uses equation (1) to perform this calculation:

 .
 (4)

-Then it substitutes equation (4) into equation (2):
+Then equation (4) is substituted into equation (2):

 τ .
 (5)